RESOURCE · VENDOR MANAGEMENT

 No new awards.
 Remove from bid lists pending review.

-A well-maintained vendor database is your competitive advantage.
+A well-maintained database is your competitive advantage.
 It ensures you always know who to call, what they can do, and how they have performed.

-Classify by Trade and Capability
+Classify by trade and capability

 Set alerts for expiring insurance certificates, bond renewals, license expirations, and safety certifications.
 Automatically flag vendors who fall out of compliance.
 No vendor should be invited to bid with expired coverage.